A path to improving safety, performance and reliability while reducing costs.

 Emissions Savings

-Since LED lights are much more efficient than the lights in current streetlights, the city estimates that by converting all city streetlights, it can reduce emissions by about 1,000 metric tons of carbon — which is roughly equivalent to taking 254 internal combustion engine vehicles off the road.
+Since LED lights are much more efficient than the lights in current streetlights, we estimate that by converting all city streetlights, we can reduce emissions by about 1,000 metric tons of carbon — which is roughly equivalent to taking 254 gas vehicles off the road.

 Reliability Improvements

 Current streetlights don't automatically notify Xcel Energy when they are out.
 People must report an outage to get lights fixed or replaced.
 This system leads to unnecessary, prolonged outages.
-By purchasing the lights from Xcel, the city can convert them to new technology that automatically lets the city know when lights need repairs or replacement.
+By purchasing the lights from Xcel, we can convert them to new technology that automatically lets us know when lights need repairs or replacement.

 FAQ